robro/combomake/README.md

 # combomake
 Python script that generates an AutoHotkey script to perform a combo in Dragon Ball FighterZ.

-Reads modified numpad notation from a user-specified file and converts it to AHK commands, eg:
+Reads modified numpad notation from a user-specified file and converts it to AHK commands:

     goku 5m 2m 214l